 - small reset

 If the memo looks like it landed by accident, draw a thin border or add two fake tape marks.
-The goal is not to disguise the patch.
-The goal is to make the patch look useful.
+Let the patch look like a patch; the border only has to give it a job.

 Before / after